 Guest appearances have been made on EYBS shows by such notable Canadian singers as Gordon Lightfoot and Michael Burgess!

-31 East Yorkers have been recognized as an Ontario District Barbershopper of Renown (most recently Greg Shields, in April 2014)
+34 East Yorkers have been recognized as an Ontario District Barbershopper of Renown (most recently Mike Melton in 2020).

-Our oldest active member (89) is more than four times older than our youngest active member (22)!
+Our oldest active member (95) is more than three times the age of our youngest active member (28)!

 Less than 15% of our members can read music.
 Most of us learn by ear!

-EYBS is home to one of only two Canadian barbershoppers to have been honoured by the Barbershop Harmony Society as an inductee into its Barbershop Hall of Fame!
+EBYS is home to the first Canadian barbershopper to have been honoured by the Barbershop Harmony Society as an inductee into its Barbershop Hall of Fame!
 George Shields is well known around the barbershop world, and was awarded the Order of Canada in 1986 primarily because of his extensive service to the community through barbershop and its long-time service project, Harmonize For Speech.

 Each year the chapter membership elects an Executive Board to manage EYBS's administrative affairs for the coming year.
 Traditionally the Executive Board is made up of the President, Immediate Past President, Secretary, Treasurer, Chorus Director, Chorus Director Emeritus, VP Music & Presentation, VP Chapter Development (aka Membership), VP Communications, and one or more Directors at Large.
 This group of volunteers meets periodically throughout the year to establish strategic direction and priorities, review financial statements, approve membership applications, ensure all applicable regulations are being followed and required filings are made, and generally to address any concerns raised by chapter members.